What to do on Dibuk Road?

 As you explore, you will enjoy old, renovated Sino-Portuguese shophouses, cafes, restaurants and local shops, so typical of Phuket.
 To help you understand the geography of Dibuk, use the map at the bottom of the page.

 What to see and do on Dibuk Road

-To understand Dibuk road geography, the best is to divide it into 2 parts: west and east, west being the most interesting.
-To get there coming from Thalang Road, walk down Yaowarat road and turn left.
-West Dibuk has been beautifully renovated and every shophouse repainted with pasted colours.
-Most surprisingly (for Thailand) all the electric cables have been buried, creating a unique atmosphere and allowing beautiful photos.
-This part of the street has many cafes and Thai restaurants, some serving local food the way they have been serving it for several decades.
+The best way to understand Dibuk road geography is to divide it into two parts: west and east, the west being the most interesting.
+To get there, coming from Thalang Road, walk down Yaowarat road and turn left.
+West Dibuk is beautifully renovated and every shophouse is repainted with pasted colours.
+Most surprisingly (for Thailand), all the electric cables have been buried, creating a unique atmosphere and allowing beautiful photos.
+This part of the street has many cafes and Thai restaurants, some serving local food the way they have been for several decades.

 Pink Flamingo Boutique

-ChimJae Walking Street (Vanich Walking Street) is worth a mention.
-It’s a new and very long shopping gallery that connects Dibuk Road to Thalang Road.
+The Oasis Thalang (formerly ChimJae Walking Street and Vanich Walking Street) is worth a mention.
+It’s a new and long shopping gallery connecting Dibuk Road to Thalang Road.
 It’s easy to miss because the entrance looks like an anonymous shop, but it’s not less than 150 meters!
-Inside, young people sell all kinds of small souvenirs and local food.
+Inside, young people sell all kinds of small souvenirs and local food and a beautiful cafe.
 It’s quite fun, especially if it rains (and there is a public toilet inside too!)

 Luang Amnart Nararak Mansion

 Near the end of the street is a beautiful but neglected mansion known as Luang Amnart Nararak Mansion (Dibuk Mansion).
 Apart from its majestic appearance, its charm comes from the fact that this house was never renovated, a rare sight in Phuket nowadays.
 However, this mansion is not abandoned and serves as a gas tank company.